firecmsco/firecms/website/docs/index.md

 - Typescript
 - Firebase
+- React
-- React + React Router
+- React Router
 - Material UI
 - Formik + Yup

 :::important

-Note that this is a full application, with routing enabled and not a simple component.
+You can use this library as a full application, with routing enabled.
+But if you need better customisation and to use the internal components, tweak the MUI theme, control the routes or replace the backend altogether (including auth, storage and data), you can do it starting from version 1.0.0.
+Check the details in the [Custom CMSApp](custom_cms_app.md) section
 :::

-## Use

-FireCMS is a purely a React app that uses your Firebase project as a backend, so you do not need a specific backend to make it run.
-Just build your project following the installation instructions and deploy it in the way you prefer.
-A very easy way is using Firebase Hosting.

-##

 ## Real time support